aeon-toolkit/aeon-admin/README.md

 # aeon-admin

-Project management and community related documents for aeon
+Project management and community related documents for aeon.